Danaé Metaxa

 Sp 2021 - CS347: Human-Computer Interaction Research (co-taught with Parastoo Abtahi)

-Danaé Metaxa is Raj and Neera Singh Term Assistant Professor at the University of Pennsylvania in the Computer and Information Science department, with a secondary appointment in the Annenberg School for Communication.
-Dr. Metaxa is co-founder (along with Andrew Head) of the Penn HCI group, and executive committee member of Penn’s Center for Media, Technology, and Democracy.
+My name is Danaé Metaxa (first name pronounced like “deny”), and I am the Raj and Neera Singh Term Assistant Professor at the University of Pennsylvania in the Computer and Information Science department, with a secondary appointment in the Annenberg School for Communication.
+I am the co-founder of the Penn HCI group, and serve as Faculty Advisor to Penn’s Center for Media, Technology, and Democracy.

-Prior to joining Penn, Dr. Metaxa received a Ph.D. in Computer Science at Stanford University, working in the Stanford HCI Group and the Center on Philanthropy and Civil Society’s Program on Democracy and the Internet.
+Prior to joining Penn, I received my Ph.D. in Computer Science at Stanford University, working in the Stanford HCI Group and the Center on Philanthropy and Civil Society’s Program on Democracy and the Internet.

 PhD Students and Postdocs